sahib/timeq/README.md

 - [x] Figure out error handling.
 If a bucket is unreadable, fail or continue?
 - [ ] Improve test coverage / extend test suite
 - [ ] Profile and optimize a bit more, if possible.
+- [ ] Improve docs on why exactly timeq is fast.